Roasted Red Pepper Quinoa Salad Flavorful and Fresh

 Seasonal Variations

 You can change the salad with the seasons.
 In summer, use fresh corn, tomatoes, or cucumber.
 These veggies are sweet and crunchy.
 You might also swap roasted red peppers for grilled asparagus or eggplant.
 These changes keep the salad exciting and fresh all year.
-For the full recipe, check out the details above.

 Storage Info